robric/wiki-contrail-controller/Contrail-Qos-Extension-for-Neutron.md

 The Neutron QoS Model operates on the idea of policies and rules.
 Policies can be associated to a Port or a network (QosPolicy -> Port/Network).
 The QosPolicy can be linked to a base QosRule.
 New rules could be introduced by adding new submodels to QoSRule.
-When a QoSPolicy can be associated to a VM (Interface/Port) or a complete network.
+A QoSPolicy can be associated to a VM (Interface/Port) or a complete network.

 The following Neutron QoS objects are supported in the Newton release of